matheuristic/plan9port-config/README.md

 - `F++`: Like `F+` but assumes the screen is a high-DPI one.
 - `F--`: Like `F+` but decreases font size instead of increasing it, and assumes the screen is a high-DPI one.
+- `Fcycle`: Cycles between a preset list of fonts in the `fontlist` environment variable (if `$fontlist` is empty or undefined, falls back to a hardcoded list of presets).
 - `gb`: Wrapper for `git blame` of file in current Acme window.
 - `gl`: Wrapper for `git log` of file in current Acme window.
 - `ghurl`: Hurl the specified or current Acme window file in current